2024 Holiday Shopping Links (so far)

 I will not name colleges or universities, but I asked some of my friends to send me some of the posts from their parent pages too, and I made a compilation.
 Hold onto your hat, folks.

 • I just saw this one on a Tiktok a friend (someone I have known since college!) shared with me earlier today: Where can students fill their water bottles?
 What about washing them?
 Yes, the parent of an incoming college freshman actually posted that on a parent page.
 What in the world?
 The Tiktok was funny, because the lady who made it (user881865674708) totally took parents to task for ridiculous posts like this one.
-Can your 18-yr-old can figure out where to fill up a water bottle or wash it?!?!
+Can your 18-yr-old figure out where to fill up a water bottle or wash it?!?!
 If you’re asking a question like this, you might need to keep your student home and teach him/her how to do menial tasks.

 • Here’s one another friend sent me: My daughter wants to join a sorority, but we aren’t sure we can afford it.
 She will rush, but if we find it too expensive after she pledges, she will drop.
 No, no, and no!
-Costs are usually outlined pretty clearly.
-Where my daughter is going, parents must sign a form saying we know the costs associated with joining.
+Costs are usually outlined pretty clearly in advance.
+Where my daughter is going, parents must sign a form saying we understand the costs associated with joining.
 At SEC schools with sorority houses, it’s expensive.
 If a chapter loses a member, they lose the money they were expecting from that member to help pay the cost of running the chapter and the house!
 It is unethical and unfair to the chapter…not to mention how unfair it is to your daughters.
+It’s also unfair to the girls who could have accepted a spot if your daughter hadn’t accepted it.
 If Greek life is important to the student, and the cost is prohibitive, maybe they need to go to college somewhere with less expensive sororities…the ones that don’t have houses.

 • I saw this one today: Tuition bills are being posted!
 I’m from (out of state).
 It’s an awful amount I have to pay.
 What the what?!?!?!
 Did you not know that before you let your kid enroll???
 It’s easy to find out the cost!
 Don’t agree to it and then complain publicly about it…you knew it going in!